Quantumness certification via non-demolition measurements: Quantum non-demolition measurement

-that can be directly obtained experimentally as it is associated with the measurement of a phase, and, in this sense, it has a clear operational meaning.
+The right-hand side of Eq.~\eqref{eq:characteristic_function} can be directly obtained experimentally, as it is associated with protocols measuring a phase; in this sense, it has a clear operational meaning.

 Starting from the observation that $\G$ is a quasi-characteristic function, it is natural to ask what kind of probability distribution can be associated with it.
 As usual, the corresponding probability distribution is obtained by taking the inverse Fourier transform of $\G$, i.e., $\Prob_{\rm QNDM}(\Delta) = (2 \pi)^{-1} \int \exp\{ -i \lambda \Delta \} \G d \lambda$.
 It turns out that, in general, $\Prob_{\rm QNDM}(\Delta)$ is not positively defined and, therefore, is a quasi-probability density function.
-We must stress that $\Prob_{\rm QNDM}(\Delta)$ cannot be directly measured in an experiment, but reconstructed from the manipulation of the experimental data.
-This means that the negative regions of $\Prob_{\rm QNDM}(\Delta)$ have a physical interpretation, as discussed below, but are not associated with any physical observable.
+We must stress that $\Prob_{\rm QNDM}(\Delta)$ can be reconstructed experimentally; this means that the negative regions of $\Prob_{\rm QNDM}(\Delta)$ have a physical interpretation, as discussed below, albeit they are not associated with any physical observable.

 To given an interpretation of the contributions in $\Prob_{\rm QNDM}(\Delta)$, let us introduce the function

 and the projectors $\hat{\Pi}_k = \ketbra{k}{k}$ that obey the relations $\hat{\Pi}_k^2 = \hat{\Pi}_k$, $\sum_k \hat{\Pi}_k = \idop$ and $\hat{\Pi}_k \hat{\Pi}_j = \delta_{kj}\hat{\Pi}_k$.
 With these notations, the QNDM quasi-probability density function can be formally written as